Powered by CellWeb

 You can book your theory test to take place on or shortly after your seventeenth birthday provided you have a provisional driving licence.
 You should be able to book your test with a few days notice.

-When booking online be careful as there are many companies charging an additional fee of £20 or more if you use their website to book the test.
+When booking any DVSA test online be careful as there are many companies charging an additional fee of £20 or more if you use their website to book the test.
+To book online without any hidden fees use the DVSA's online booking service, where you need only pay the standard test fees.

 The theory test is in two parts.
 The first part being the multiple choice test and the second part the hazard perception test.